Landlords can vary the rent under an occupation contract. The process for doing so differs depending on the type of occupation contract.

 Fixed-term standard contracts

-Under a fixed-term standard contract, the rent can be varied at any time by an agreement between the landlord and the contract holder.
+Under a fixed-term standard contract, the rent can be varied at any time by agreement between the landlord and the contract holder.
 This means that the amount of rent payable under a fixed-term standard contract can be varied if the landlord and contract holder agree to the variation.

 If a fixed-term standard contract is varied, the landlord must provide the contract holder with either:

-a written statement of the term(s) varied, or
+• a written statement of the term(s) varied, or

-a written statement of the contract as varied
+• a written statement of the contract as varied

 This must be provided to the contract holder within 14 days of the date on which the contract is varied.

-A fixed-term standard contract may also include a provision outlining how the landlord may vary the rent during the fixed term.
+A fixed-term standard contract may also include a provision outlining how the landlord can vary the rent during the fixed term.
 Landlords should follow the terms of any such rent review clause and give the contract holder written notice of the new rent amount.
 It is recommended that rent review clauses ensure landlords give contract holders at least 2 months’ notice of a rent increase.

 Secure contracts and periodic standard contracts